REBELinBLUE/kube-guide/3-tutorial.md

 As previous, you can use the `kubectl explain` command to get an explaination of each of these fields.

 The `metadata.labels` are not needed, but it is common practice to use the same *Labels* on all resources belonging to an application.

-The important thing here is `spec.template`, this defines the *Pod* and is similar to the previous file, you will notice though that this time we have a `labels.app` field. there are 2 reasons for this, firstly any *Pods* created by the *Deployment* will not have a name you can specify (although the name is based on the *Deployment* name) so you can use the *Label* to query for *Pods* with the known value; secondly you'll use the same value in `spec.selector.matchLabels` so that the *ReplicaSet* which is created knows which *Pods* belong to it.
+The important thing here is `spec.template`, this defines the *Pod* and is similar to the previous file, you will notice though that this time we have a `labels.app` field.
+There are 2 reasons for this, firstly any *Pods* created by the *Deployment* will not have a name you can specify (although the name is based on the *Deployment* name) so you can use the *Label* to query for *Pods* with the known value; secondly you'll use the same value in `spec.selector.matchLabels` so that the *ReplicaSet* which is created knows which *Pods* belong to it.

 Now apply the file